1YifanGuo/1YifanGuo.github.io/_pages/about.md

 I am currently a Ph.D. student at the School of Computer Science, Northwestern Polytechnical University, supervised by [Prof. Zhu Wang(王柱)](https://jszy.nwpu.edu.cn/wangzhu.html).
 My research interests include mmWave sensing and wireless sensing foundation model.
 I currently serve as a reviewer for top-tier international conferences and journals, including ACM UbiComp/ISWC 2024 and IEEE Internet of Things Journal.

 # 🔥 News
-- *2025.07*: &nbsp;🎉🎉 2 papers accepted to ACM UbiComp/IMWUT 2025!
+- *2025.07*: 🎉🎉 2 papers accepted to ACM UbiComp/IMWUT 2025!
-- *2025.07*: &nbsp;🎉🎉 1 paper accepted to IEEE Transactions on Mobile Computing!
+- *2025.07*: 🎉🎉 1 paper accepted to IEEE Transactions on Mobile Computing!
-- *2025.04*: &nbsp; Join the Program Committee for MobiCom 2025 Artifact Evaluation.
+- *2025.04*: Join the Program Committee for MobiCom 2025 Artifact Evaluation.
-- *2025.02*: &nbsp;🔥🔥 We have released a [mmWave radar dataset for 3D in-air handwritten words](https://www.kaggle.com/datasets/mmpencil/mmpencil-dataset/data).
+- *2025.02*: 🔥🔥 We have released a [mmWave radar dataset for 3D in-air handwritten words](https://www.kaggle.com/datasets/mmpencil/mmpencil-dataset/data).
+- *2024.10*: Invited to serve as a Reviewer for IEEE Internet of Things Journal.
+- *2024.06*: Invited to serve as a Reviewer for UbiComp/ISWC 2024, Posters and Demos track.
+- *2023.10*: 🎉🎉 1 paper accepted to ACM UbiComp/IMWUT 2024!

 # 📝 Publications